rpetit3/pbptyper/README.md

 ### Example `{PREFIX}-{1A|2B|2X}.tblastn.tsv`

-The blast results include sequences which won't display very nicely here.
+The blast results include sequences which will not display very nicely here.
 But, don't fret, it is the standard `-outfmt 6`, so tab-delimited and easy to parse.

 ## Naming